Whangamomona Republic Day: that time I went to vote for a cat in an election…

 I think, with that strange recalling, I’ve said all I can about Whangamomona Republic Day.
 When the time came, we piled back into my mate’s car – ‘Air Whangomomona’ was having delays with the unexpectedly high traffic.
 Spirits were high – perhaps it was meeting Rugby stars rather than my genius idea to drag everyone down here that did it – and we set off back to ‘real New Zealand’.

-If you, too, want to experience Whangamomona Republic Day, get your passport application in for the next edition on 21st January 2023.
+If you, too, want to experience Whangamomona Republic Day, get your passport application in for the next edition on 21st January 2023 and make the Republic a stop on your New Zealand North Island itinerary.

 Oh, and if the cat’s still there, give Ted a stroke from me!